dan-leo/masters/thesis/v8/thesis.md

 These UEs all share AT commands as the API to control their capabilities.

-### Ublox

-u-blox is a Swiss company that creates wireless semiconductors and modules for consumer, automotive and industrial markets.
+* u-blox is a Swiss company that creates wireless semiconductors and modules for consumer, automotive and industrial markets.
 They operate as a fabless IC and design house.

-### Quectel

-Quectel is the leading global supplier of cellular and GNSS modules, with a broad product portfolio covering the most recent wireless technologies of 5G, LTE/LTE-A, NB-IoT/LTE-M, UMTS/HSPA(+), GSM/GPRS and GNSS.
+* Quectel is the leading global supplier of cellular and GNSS modules, with a broad product portfolio covering the most recent wireless technologies of 5G, LTE/LTE-A, NB-IoT/LTE-M, UMTS/HSPA(+), GSM/GPRS and GNSS.
 As a professional IoT technology developer and cellular module supplier, Quectel is able to provide one-stop services for IoT cellular modules.
 Quectel products have been widely applied in IoT/M2M fields including smart payment, telematics and transport, smart energy, smart cities, security, wireless gateways, industry, healthcare, agriculture, and environment monitoring.

-### Nordic

-Nordic Semiconductor is a fabless semiconductor company.
+* Nordic Semiconductor is a fabless semiconductor company.
 The company specializes in ultra-low power performance wireless system on a chip and connectivity devices for the 2.4 GHz ISM band, with power consumption and cost being the main focus areas.

-### SimCom

-**SIMCom Wireless Solutions** is a subsidiary of SIM Technology Group Ltd. It is a fast-growing wireless M2M company, designing and offering a variety of wireless modules based on GSM/GPRS/EDGE,WCDMA/HSDPA and TD-SCDMA technical platforms.
+* **SIMCom Wireless Solutions** is a subsidiary of SIM Technology Group Ltd. It is a fast-growing wireless M2M company, designing and offering a variety of wireless modules based on GSM/GPRS/EDGE,WCDMA/HSDPA and TD-SCDMA technical platforms.

+### Metrics and Estimations: Power, Latency, Secondary and Interval, Longevity {#metrics_est}

+Considering metrics and estimations in Table  \ref{tbl:metric_summary} above, a more comprehensive study has been performed on throughput, packet delivery ratio (PDR), maximum coupling link (MCL) and scalability by Durand [@Durand2019].
+Martinez has investigated the performance boundaries of NB-IoT for a Vodafone network in Barcelona, Spain [@Martinez2019] including metrics such as energy consumption, transmission delay, enhanced coverage levels (ECLs) and different data sizes.
+Because power efficiency and latency is significantly affected by variability, important considerations have to be made in application development and thus it is of the main metrics this study is focused on.
+Between UE devices and LTE basestations (BTS) both signal strength (RSRP) and coverage enhancement levels (ECL) can be causes of variability.

+In terms of estimations, variability affects battery lifetime and telemetry interval amongst others.
+Battery lifetime is defined as the length of time a device will last on an AA battery in years.
+Telemetry interval is defined as the periodicity time between different types of messages to last a year on an AA battery.
+These two estimations are necessary for developers to consider in battery-powered applications and form an important basis for this study.

+### Telemetry Tests: UDP, Echo, COPS, eDRX, PTAU {#telemetry_tests}

+The different types of telemetry messages in Table \ref{tbl:telemetry_ue_lte} include UDP datagram transmission, cellular operator selection (COPS), UDP Echo, extended discontinuous reception (eDRX) and periodic tracking area updates (PTAU).
+UE devices usually give the option of using the following main data transmission protocols: UDP, TCP, CoAP and MQTT.
+UDP is a connectionless protocol used for low latency applications and TCP is used to stream data orderly, reliably, but at a cost to data overhead.
+CoAP and MQTT are lightweight message transfer protocols based off of UDP and TCP respectively.
+To measure the data overhead secondary metric caused by network repetitions and other mechanisms, it would be preferable to avoid overhead from other protocols and thus the simplest option is chosen, namely UDP.

 ## Network Coverage Worldwide {#coverage}